remix-run/history/README.md

 [build]: https://travis-ci.org/ReactTraining/history

-The history library lets you easily manage session history anywhere JavaScript runs. `history` abstracts away the differences in various environments and provides a minimal API that lets you manage the history stack, navigate, and persist state between sessions.
+The history library lets you easily manage session history anywhere JavaScript runs.
+A `history` object abstracts away the differences in various environments and provides a minimal API that lets you manage the history stack, navigate, and persist state between sessions.

 ## Documentation